rethinkdb/horizon-docs/getting-started.md

 * Use `horizon.js` served by the Horizon server
 * Install `@horizon/client` as a dependency in your project

 We recommend the first option, as that will prevent any possibly mismatches between the client library version and the Horizon server.
-However, if you're using [Webpack][] or a similar build setup, or there's requesting the `.js` library at load time isn't desirable, just add the client library as an NPM dependency (`npm install @horizon/client`).
+However, if you're using [Webpack][] or a similar build setup, or requesting the `.js` library at load time isn't desirable, just add the client library as an NPM dependency (`npm install @horizon/client`).

 In your application, you'll need to include the Horizon client file, and specify the Horizon port number when initializing the connection.